-Borders and the Politics of Space in Later Medieval Italy: the Frontier between Venice and Milan in the 15th century
+Borders and the Politics of Space in Late Medieval Italy:

 Supervisors: John Watts and Nicholas Davidson

 I am a historian of late medieval and Renaissance Europe, specialising in the political and social history of the Italian Quattrocento.
-I recently completed my doctoral studies (DPhil) at New College – Oxford, where I hold the Hugh Trevor-Roper Graduate Scholarship.
-Previously, I studied History (BA) and Historical Sciences (MA) at the University of Milan, and qualified as archivist and palaeographer following the two-year long postgraduate course of the Italian state archives.
+I recently completed my doctoral studies (DPhil) at New College, where I held the Hugh Trevor-Roper Graduate Scholarship in History.
+Previously, I studied History (BA) and Historical Sciences (MA) at the University of Milan, and qualified as archivist and palaeographer following the two-year postgraduate course of the Italian state archives.
 In April 2019, I will leave Oxford to take up a four-year research fellowship at Trinity College, Cambridge.

 For my doctorate, I investigated the world of borders in fifteenth-century northern Italy: how they were drawn, crossed and imagined; and what they can tell us about the spatial fabric of political and social life in the later middle ages.
 While revising my thesis for publication, I am now developing a new research project: inspired by my doctoral work on borders as sites of movement and control, the project will explore the role played by mobility in shaping power and social relations in early Renaissance Europe.

 Other interests include: environmental history, especially the long history of rivers and mountain ranges; the cultural history of cartography and record-keeping; the application of digital methods (GIS, SNA) and new relational approaches (entangled history, histoire croisée) to the study of the past; and the interdisciplinary connections between history and the social sciences (notably political geography and social theory).